pakjira-p/SauceDemo-UI-Automation/README.md

 - Mobile responsiveness or device testing
 - Security testing (e.g., SQL injection, XSS)
 - Testing with multiple user roles (only standard user tested)

+## 🎬 video of the Automation test
+video recording of the automation tests execution

 ## ▶️ How to Run Tests